Home EssentialsBond Market Why you should consider investing in Bank Bonds?

 Bonds are tradable; hence you can sell when interest rates increase, resulting in capital gain.
 FDs are not tradable, and they come with fixed lockin.
 The investor has to pay the penalty on premature closure of FD.
 Both FD and bonds fall into the category of low-risk securities.

-Banks assure safety for your investments:
+Banks provide stability for your investments:

 The banking sector is a strictly regulated and well-governed system.
 The Banking Regulation Act, 1949, governs banks in India.
 And Reserve Bank of India Act, 1934, makes a strict framework of rules, regulations, and guidelines for banks.
 BASEL-3 norms strengthen the banking system.
 Basel-3 norms are the global regulatory framework to manage capital adequacy, financial stress, and market discipline.
 Above all Foreign Exchange Management Act, 1999, regulates bank’s cross border transactions.
 Banks are not only well-governed, but they are backed by the government, making them sustainable.
 Investing with banks is always encouraging.